 Drinking too much alcohol may cause diarrhea the next day, especially when it comes to beer and wine, according to the International Foundation for Gastrointestinal Disorders.

-Plus, alcohol is dehydrating, so even if it's not the cause of your diarrhea, you'll want to steer clear of it so you don't make the dehydrating effects of diarrhea worse.
+Plus, alcohol is dehydrating, so even if it's not the cause of your diarrhea, you'll want to avoid it so you don't make the dehydrating effects of diarrhea worse.

 Make Sure It's Actually Diarrhea

-Dr. Meisner notes that if you’re having chronic or reoccurring diarrhea, it’s important to assess whether it could be fecal incontinence instead.
+If you’re having chronic or reoccurring diarrhea, it’s important to assess whether it could be fecal incontinence instead, Dr. Meisner says.

 Diarrhea is defined as an increased amount of stool, but fecal incontinence is when you don’t have the ability to control your bowel movements, according to the Mayo Clinic.
 This often results in accidents or soiling of undergarments and is not necessarily increased quantity of stool.